RoyAtaya/leetcode/README.md

   - start counting until you hit another space char

 - Two Sum
+  - use a dictionary to store the element and it's index
+  - return if the compliment is in the dictionary

 - Longest common prefix
 - Group anagrams
 - Pascals triangle